Maine Social Security Lawyer

 Negligence is essentially the failure to behave with reasonable care under a certain set of circumstances.
 While each case is unique, the basic legal elements of the claim tend to be the same: duty, breach, causation, and damages.
 Every person has a general duty to avoid acting in a manner that causes a foreseeable risk of harm to others, although this obligation may vary based on the relationship between the defendant and the accident victim.
 In the context of driving, for example, this means a duty to exercise reasonable care behind the wheel.
 If a driver carelessly operates a vehicle or fails to obey the rules of the road, he or she may have breached that duty.

 The plaintiff must also prove that the defendant’s actions directly caused the injuries suffered by the victim.
 Finally, the plaintiff must establish damages, which may include both economic and non-economic costs and losses such as medical bills, lost wages, property damage, and pain and suffering.

 Your injury or medical condition is a personal and sensitive issue.
-You deserve legal representation that you can trust, and an SSDI or injury lawyer who will take the time to learn the details of your case.
+You deserve a highly respected and successful Maine Social Security lawyer, licensed in Maine, Massachusetts and New Hampshire, who has been fighting for your rights for 34 years: an SSDI and injury lawyer who will take the time to learn the details of your case and guide you throughout the process.
 For a free initial review of your case by the Law Offices of Russell J. Goldsmith, schedule an appointment by phone at (800) 773-8622 or online.